Jupiter Community High School

-Jupiter Community High School, also known as Jupiter High School and JHS, is a public high school in Jupiter, Florida, United States.
+Jupiter Community High School, also known as Jupiter High School and JHS, is a Public High School in Jupiter, Florida, United States.
 JHS is a part of the School District of Palm Beach County and is the northernmost high school in Palm Beach County.
 There are over 3300 students enrolled in the school.
 The school's mascot is the Warrior, and the school colors are green and gold.

 History

 The town of Jupiter was settled in the late 19th century by settlers traveling down the Loxahatchee River.
-The town was incorporated in 1925, and during the 1930s a two-story school building was constructed for grades 1-12.
-The bottom level held the lower grades, while the high school classes were held on the upper level.
+Jupiter was incorporated in 1925, and during the 1930s a two-story school building was constructed for grades 1–12.
+The first level held lower grades, while high school classes were on the upper level.

 The campus now known as Jupiter High School was first built west of Military Trail in 1967 for students of the town of Jupiter.
 Initially the complex housed grades 7–12, with the high school on the South Campus of the school.
 As the town's population grew, a middle school—now Jupiter Middle School—was constructed a few miles away in 1983, and the high school encompassed the North and South Campuses.